Aryaman Malhotra

 header.payload.signature

 The signature is cryptographic proof that the header and payload haven't been modified.
-A correct implementation:1.
-Extracts the token from the request
+A correct implementation:

 2. Verifies the signature matches the header + payload using the server's secret key